Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 This is the **first proof-of-construction** of an entirely symbolic mass-generation engine.

 **The result:** Higgs fields may not be the only path.
-Mass can arise not from interaction—but from the **topology of nearly failed return**.
+Mass can arise not from interaction but from the **topology of nearly failed return**.

 ---